England secure T20 series win over West Indies

 The half-centuries may be eluding her but Dunkley has established herself as a reliable T20 opener at the perfect time for England, with a World Cup just over two months away.

-Smashing three consecutive boundaries from the second over of the innings set the tone for Dunkley's knock, and it took a piece of brilliance from Shemaine Campbelle with a direct hit run out to end her stay at the crease.
+Smashing three consecutive boundaries from the second over of the innings set the tone for Dunkley's knock, and it took a piece of brilliance from Shemaine Campbelle with a direct hit run-out to end her stay at the crease.

 With 102 runs already on the board after 13 overs when Dunkley departed, it allowed Knight the freedom to play with equal aggression and freedom.